 If you don’t want to bother with job boards or recruiting services, you can always opt for a freelancer market.
 Upwork is one of the largest and most well-renowned freelancer marketplaces in the world with millions of freelancers signed up for the platform.

 Freelancers on Upwork range from newcomers to experienced personnel with decades of experience in software development.
 You can even find freelancers with individual coding specialties.
 For example, you can find freelancers that specialize in Java, Kotlin, HTML, and other coding languages.

 It’s best to hire someone for simple coding tasks at first and then develop an ongoing relationship with them.
-This way, you can ensure that the freelancer understands your needs and both parties understand best practices when dealing with each other.
+This way, you can ensure that the freelancer understands your needs and that both parties understand best practices when dealing with each other.

 Dice is a job board that’s dedicated to the tech and IT sectors.
 It has over 3 million registered tech professionals.
-Dice features thousands of dedicated mobile app developers who have worked for companies like Google and on developing apps for every mobile device - from iPhones to Android devices.
+Dice features thousands of dedicated mobile app developers who have worked for companies like Google and developing apps for every mobile device – from iPhones to Android devices.

 The website gets over 2.4 million unique visitors every month, so there’s an abundance of both clients and developers looking for new opportunities.